goforj/execx/README.md

 ## OS Controls

-OS controls map to `syscall.SysProcAttr` for process/session configuration.
-Use them when you need process groups, detached sessions, or OS-specific process creation flags.
-On unsupported platforms they are no-ops.

 ### <a id="creationflags"></a>CreationFlags

-CreationFlags sets Windows process creation flags (for example, create a new process group).
-It is a no-op on non-Windows platforms.
+CreationFlags is a no-op on non-Windows platforms; on Windows it sets process creation flags.

-Common flags:

-- `execx.CreateNewProcessGroup`
-- `execx.CreateNewConsole`
-- `execx.CreateNoWindow`

 ```go
 out, _ := execx.Command("printf", "ok").CreationFlags(execx.CreateNewProcessGroup).Output()